 The trick is most impressive in a live action movie when we can see the transformation in motion.
 Comics have trouble showing that sort of transformation, but many artists have put a lot of effort into getting the subtleties right.
 For example, here’s a concept sketch from All-Star Superman:

 The difference isn’t accidental, either.
-The disguise is something that Superman worked at and has cultivated.
-In Superman: Birthright, which revisits the character’s origin story, we get to see an extended sequence of Ma and Pa Kent work with their son on creating the nerdy, forgettable Clark:
+Superman put a lot of work into the disguise.
+In Superman: Birthright, we get to see an extended sequence of Ma and Pa Kent work with their son on creating the nerdy, forgettable Clark:

-I think it’s a shame when a writer, director, or other individual involved in making a Superman adaptation calls out the disguise, because it has worked for many talented creators over the years.
-Bearing in mind that the whole story is about an alien Moses who shoots lasers from his eyes, the fact that he can disguise himself with a pair of glasses and some acting skills is by far the least unbelievable thing about the character.
+Bearing in mind that Superman is an alien Moses who shoots lasers from his eyes, the fact that he can disguise himself with a pair of glasses and some acting skills is one of the least unbelievable thing about the character.